seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 // MARK: INTRO
 = Introduction

-Genetic algorithms (GAs) are a type of iterative algorithm based on biological evolution.
-They are used to find approximate solutions to optimisation and search problems by mimicking processes such as natural selection and genetic mutation to simulate a 'survival of the fittest' scenario over multiple generations.
+Genetic algorithms (GAs) are a type of iterative algorithm inspired by biological processes such as evolution @genetic-algorithms.
+They are used to find solutions to optimisation and search problems by implementing processes such as natural selection and genetic mutation to simulate a 'survival of the fittest' scenario over multiple generations.

 // MARK: EX 1
 = Exercise 1

 _Implementation of a simple genetic algorithm to search for a target value._

-A simple genetic algorithm was created in Python to search for a number in the shortest number of iterations.
+A simple genetic algorithm was created in Python to search for a target number in the shortest number of iterations.
 This was achieved with an object-oriented approach that defined an 'Individual' class to represent a candidate solution, and a 'Population' class to manage individuals and evolution.

-Three genetic processes were implemented:
+Three genetic processes were implemented @genetic-algorithms-processes:

-1. *Selection* - a proportion of the most fit individuals are selected to remain in the population.
+1. *Selection* - a proportion of the most fit individuals were selected to remain in the population.
-2. *Mutation* - some individuals have their genes modified randomly to introduce genetic diversity.
+2. *Mutation* - some individuals had their genes randomly modified to introduce genetic diversity.
-3. *Crossover* - pairs of individuals are combined to produce offspring with a crossover of genes.
+3. *Crossover* - pairs of individuals were combined to produce offspring with a combination of genes.

-An example plot showing the evolution of fitness over 10 generations with a population size of 10 is shown in Figure <ex1-fitness>.
+An example plot showing the evolution of fitness over 10 generations with a population size of 10 is shown in @ex1-fitness.

 #figure(
     image("resources/ex1-fitness.png", width: 110%),